-On a rather damp Sunday afternoon, Bob and I seized a reprieve from the rain for a hike along the Green River north of Whitevale.
+On a rather damp Sunday afternoon, Bob and I seized a reprieve from the rain for a hike along the Seaton Hiking Trail north of Whitevale, Ontario.
 From the lookout at the dam, we observed numerous Barn Swallows darting about the surface of the water, but also watched as a pair of Eastern Phoebes (Sayornis phoebe) made repeated forays into the bulrushes where the water was calm.

 Seaton Hiking Trail offers two options for exploration from the pretty little community of Whitevale.

 Hikers can head south towards Rossland Road or north toward Highway 7.
 In either direction, the trail follows the river and offers ample opportunities for wildlife sightings.

 About 2/3 of the way between Whitevale and Highway 7, there is a man-made dam that was constructed to control the flow of water.
 Because of the previous day’s rain, the waters were running red with stirred up sediment and thundered over the dam with abandon.